Assessment & Testing

 language other than English.
 It is a timed exam designed to help non-native English

 speaking students select appropriate English classes.
-This exam requires an appointment.
+This exam consists of 75 questions

 Advancement Exam info